 Prime minister: Laimdota Straujuma (resigned December 2015)

 Laimdota Straujuma became Latvia's first female prime minister in January 2014 following the resignation of Valdis Dombrovskis in November 2013.

 The technocratic Ms Straujuma was already serving in a non-party capacity as agriculture minister - a key post in a country with a strong farmers' lobby - but joined Mr Dombrovskis's conservative Unity party after it nominated her for the post of prime minister.

-Ms Straujuma vowed to continue Mr Dombrovskis' austerity-oriented economic policies in the run-up to the October 2014 general election.
+Ms Straujuma vowed to continue Mr Dombrovskis's austerity-oriented economic policies in the run-up to the October 2014 general election.

-Her predecessor pushed through some of the toughest austerity measures in Europe in an effort to rescue the state from bankruptcy and prepare Latvia to join the euro by 2014.
+Her predecessor pushed through some of the toughest austerity measures in Europe in an effort to rescue the state from bankruptcy and prepare Latvia to join the euro by 2014, as happened.

 Having fallen into a severe recession in 2008-9, during the global financial crisis, the Latvian economy made a strong recovery and by 2013 was the EU's fastest-growing.